 Moving towards a sustainable world is one of the most important present-day challenges of mankind.
 The Master programme in Environmental Science and Sustainability provides you with both theoretical and practical skills regarding how we can mitigate the human effects on our environment.

 Sustainable development is the general steering principle to achieve sustainability and the main tool to reach the United Nations’ goals to end poverty, protect the planet and ensure prosperity for all.
 The master program in Environmental Science and Sustainability is focused on the environmental domain of sustainable development but also considers the interrelated social and economic domains.
 It aims to develop abilities to the independent use of scientific based information for the understanding of the environment and its degradation related to human activities and hazards, as well as for assessment of available and future mitigation options.
 The programme is meant to provide practical (hands-on) experience and you will be encouraged to participate of on-going research projects at the Department of Biology and Environmental Science.

-During the first year, the students will be introduced to environmental risk analyses principles, risk management of contaminated sites, and environmental risk communication.
+During the first year, you will be introduced to environmental risk analyses principles, risk management of contaminated sites, and environmental risk communication.
 Practical activities will include field work (including sampling and monitoring strategies for soils, sediments, water, and/or air) and data processing and analyses.
-The students will form research groups and work with real cases, in order to understand background environmental conditions, degradation and mitigation.
-Students fulfilling all requirements of the first-year programme may apply for a Magister degree in Environmental Risk Analyses (60 credits).
+You will form research groups and work with real cases, in order to understand background environmental conditions, degradation and mitigation.
+If you fulfill all requirements of the first-year programme you may apply for a one year Master degree in Environmental Risk Analyses (60 credits).

 The second year will include work in research groups and the consolidation of scientific research methods.
 A major part of the second year will be dedicated to the individual research project (master thesis).
 The project will be supervised by a researcher in the Department of Biology and Environmental Science and is carried out in within fields related to environmental science and sustainability.